 \section{Introduction}

-Uncertainty and noise are abundant in the modeling of physical phenomena.
-Taking uncertainties into consideration is often done by introducing random parameters into otherwise deterministic models and considering the quantity of interest (model output) as random as well.
-In this sort of problems, known as {\em forward problems} in uncertainty quantification (UQ), the computational task is to compute the statistics of the quantity of interest given some prescribed probability measure on the inputs and parameters.
-The type of relevant statistics varies between applications, but in many cases the full probability density function (PDF) is of interest; See e.g., \cite{ablowitz2015interacting, chen2005uncertainty, colombo2018basins, estep2009nonparametric, zabaras2007sparse, le2010asynchronous, patwardhan2017loss, best2017paper, piazzola2020uq, ullmann2014pod}.
+In the modeling of physical phenomena, taking uncertainties into consideration is often done by introducing random parameters into deterministic models.
+If the quantity of interest (model output) is a measurable function of the inputs, then it is a random as well.
+In this problem, known as the {\em forward problems} in uncertainty quantification (UQ), the computational task is to compute the induced probability measure of the quantity of interest given a prescribed probability measure on the inputs and parameters.
+The type of relevant information varies between applications, but in many cases the full probability density function (PDF) is of interest; See e.g., \cite{ablowitz2015interacting, chen2005uncertainty, colombo2018basins, estep2009nonparametric, zabaras2007sparse, le2010asynchronous, patwardhan2017loss, best2017paper, piazzola2020uq, ullmann2014pod}.
 This paper will rigorously establish that there exist methods which approximate these PDFs with spectral accuracy.

-One avenue to approximate the PDF in forward UQ problems is by nonparametric-statistics methods, such as the histogram method or kernel density estimators (KDE) \cite{tsybakov2009estimate, wasserman2006allnon}.
-Typically, however, the error of these method decays only at a fractional power in the number of samples \cite{devroye1985l1, tsybakov2009estimate}, which renders these methods too slow for many practical purposes.
+One avenue to approximate the PDF in forward UQ problems is by nonparametric statistical approaches, e.g., a discretized cumulative distribution function, the histogram method, or kernel density estimators (KDE) \cite{tsybakov2009estimate, wasserman2006allnon}.